Aatmaj9/ROS1-basics/Catkin Package/README.md

+Let us see in detail what a catkin package consists of -

 ### Package.xml file

 This file defines properties about the package such as the package name, version numbers, authors, maintainers, and dependencies on other catkin packages.